Elections 2020: Vice Chair and Directors

 As part of the governance of the CPA, the CPA is required to have elections annually; for the posts of Vice Chair and 6 board members.

-Nominations Are Now Open For:
+Nominations Are Now Closed For:

 - Vice-Chair (the Vice-Chair serves one year, from AGM October to following AGM, but automatically assumes the chairmanship at the following year’s AGM)

-- Six elected Board Members (from AGM October 2020 - AGM 2022)
+- Six Elected Board Members (from AGM October 2020 - AGM 2022)

 Annual General Meeting